Autism Spectrum Disorder

 Does not like noise

-The symptoms of ASD often resemble other conditions or medical problems.
+The symptoms of autism may resemble other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 Your child's age, overall health, and medical history